 Researchers to this day are still unsure of the leading cause for the condition.
 However, certain risk factors are associated with it.
 A family history of autoimmune disease can increase your chances of it.
 This includes type 1 diabetes or rheumatoid arthritis.

-Although alopecia areata is incurable at this time, there are treatments you can do and certain changes in your lifestyle you can make to slow down future hair loss as well as managing your hair condition top minimize the effects of the disorder.
+Although alopecia areata is incurable at this time, there are treatments you can do and certain changes in your lifestyle you can make to slow down future hair loss as well as managing your hair condition to minimize the effects of the disorder.
 Certain treatments can be done at home with prescription medicine, or you can undertake medical procedures that can help.

 1. Topical Agents

-Your doctor may prescribe you with topical medicinal agents that can help stimulate hair growth.
+Your doctor may prescribe you topical medicinal agents that can help stimulate hair growth.
 Minoxidil, anthralin, and other topical agents are all known to promote hair growth spurts.

 2. Steroid Injection

 A common type of treatment for people with hair loss, injections can help boost hair growth.
 Tiny needles that can dispose of steroids into the empty patches of the scalp may help with mild to severe cases of alopecia areata.
-This treatment needs to be done over time and may be more effective for some over others.
+This treatment needs to be done over time and maybe more effective for some over others.